tony-shifflett/lessonOne/README.md

 }
 ```

 What you should immediately notice is that the entire article element just expanded.
-It seems as though if we add padding that will increase the width and height of an element.
+It seems as though by adding padding that increased the width and height of an element.

-This obviously can cause issues in our design so we need to fix that by adding [box-size: border-box](https://www.w3schools.com/css/css3_box-sizing.asp).
+This obviously can cause issues in any design so we need to fix that by adding [box-size: border-box](https://www.w3schools.com/css/css3_box-sizing.asp).

-This setting allows us to include the padding and border in an element's total width and height.
-Since we would like to keep the exact heights and widths defined on all elements we will apply this setting to the wild card.

 ```css
 * {